 Can viruses evolve?

 Yes, viruses mutate and evolve rapidly due to high replication rates and error-prone polymerases.
 This rapid evolution allows them to adapt to new hosts, evade immune responses, or develop resistance to antiviral drugs.
-Take this: seasonal influenza vaccines must be updated annually to match evolving strains.
+As an example, seasonal influenza vaccines must be updated annually to match evolving strains.

 Are all viruses harmful?